-1.1 Good ANS performance is enabled by good governance.
+- 1.1 Good air navigation services performance is enabled by good governance.
 And, good governance is in turn attributable to good government policy-making.
-Governance - the set of processes, customs, policies, laws, regulations and institutions affecting the way the ANSP is directed, administered and controlled - does not get the appropriate attention by policy-makers.
+Governance the set of processes, customs, policies, laws, regulations and institutions affecting the way the air navigation services provider (ANSP) is directed, administered and controlled does not get the appropriate attention by policy-makers.
 Instead, too much focus is placed on regulatory mechanisms to ensure performance.
-It is important to note that regulatory oversight is only one element of the ANS governance structure.
+It is important to note that regulatory oversight is only one element of the air navigation services governance structure. - 1.2 Different ownership and organisational forms exist principally, the government department, the autonomous authority, the corporatised entity and the private sector company and all have the potential to deliver excellent service, as long as an appropriate governance structure is in place.